guy490/react_site/README.md

 ## React-Site

-This project is build for present a website with responsive view: `PC, Tablet, Smartphones`
+In this project I’m showcasing a responsive website with views for: `PC, Tablet, Smartphones`

 ##### PC: